 Categorization.
-The proposed subproject is classified as Environmental Category "B" per the ADB SPS as no significant impacts are envisioned and accordingly this Initial Environmental Examination (IEE) has been prepared.
+The proposed subproject is classified as Environmental Category "B" per the ADB Safeguard Policy Statement (SPS), 2009 as no significant impacts are envisioned and accordingly this Initial Environmental Examination (IEE) has been prepared.
 This IEE is assessing the environmental impacts and providing mitigation and monitoring measures to ensure that there are no significant impacts because of the proposed subproject implementation.

 Description of the Environment.
-Patuakhali Pourashava has been the study area for this IEE.
-Available baseline data from various secondary sources were used in the assessment, while other data are to be collected or gathered during the detailed design phase.
+Bakerganj Pourashava is the study area for this IEE.
+Available baseline data from various secondary and primary sources were used in the assessment, while other data were collected during the detailed design phase.
 A summary of baseline conditions is in the following table.